 • Who will arrange and supervise the event?

 • Are any costs for burial and cremation capped?

 Of course, you may have many other features you’d like to consider, or maybe you are not sure of all the options available to you.
 This is especially true of course if you have a special request for your funeral, perhaps one with a personalised touch, or one of an unusual nature.
 Examples of this might be anything from a specific type of coffin, be it a green coffin or a wicker coffin, or it could be something a little different such as a burial at sea.

 Whatever your funeral plan requirements, it’s easy to get the ball rolling.
-Simply complete and return the form to us, or call … to talk to one of our experts about funeral plans and what they can do for you.
+Simply call is on 01242 323131 to talk to one of our experts about funeral plans and what they can do for you.